rohithmoulkar/Monad-fun/README/README_WishingWell.md

 This grants the wish and transfers the WMON to the grantor.

 5. 📬 ** click on 'getRecentUngrantedWishes' **
-This lsist recent 20 ungranted wishes : adress , message , donated wmon.
+get : adress , message , donated wmon of ther wisher

 ---